open-contracting/standard/standard/docs/en/implementation/serialization.md

 JSON stands for Javascript Object Notation, and is a format widely used for the exchange of data on the web.
 The JSON schema language provides validation tools for working with JSON data.

+Valid JSON serializations of OCDS data MUST follow the [I-JSON (Internet JSON)specification from RFC7493](https://tools.ietf.org/html/rfc7493) which requires [UTF-8 encoding](https://en.wikipedia.org/wiki/UTF-8) and introduces a number of constrains and recommendations for handling numbers, objects and dates.

 ### Generating JSON

 Most programming languages provide tools for output data as JSON.